 According to the Centers for Disease Control and Prevention (CDC), in 2011, there were nearly 486,000 burn injuries that received medical treatment.
 Over 3,000 people died in the U.S. in 2011 because of residential and vehicle fires, including deaths from smoke inhalation.10

-The causes of most of these burn injuries were from an open flame, scalding liquid, contact burns, electrical burns, or chemical burns.
+The causes of most of these burn injuries were an open flame, scalding liquid, contact burns, electrical burns, or chemical burns.
 Almost three-fourths of the burn injuries occurred in the home.11

 Moderate burn injuries can cost more than $200,000.
 Severe burn injuries can cost more than $1.5 million.
 If there are complications, a severe burn injury can cost more than $10 million.